-Good news: When you include comprehensive car insurance on your policy, you’re protected against theft-related losses—like if your car gets stolen, or a pesky thief steals valuable parts from your car (like a catalytic converter).
+Good news: When you add comprehensive coverage to your policy, you’re covered for theft—whether someone swipes your whole car or just valuable parts (like your catalytic converter).

-- If your car gets stolen and can’t be recovered, your insurer will pay you the actual cash value of the car if you have comprehensive coverage
+- If your stolen car isn’t recovered, your insurer pays the actual cash value (minus your deductible)

-- There are plenty of anti-theft devices you can buy, some cheap and easy to use, that can help keep car thieves away
+- Anti-theft devices—many cheap and easy to install—can help keep thieves away

 How does car insurance cover theft?

-Here’s how car insurance can protect you against theft.
+Here’s how car insurance protects you from theft.

-Comprehensive coverage protects you from theft, whether it’s your whole car or just certain parts.
-If your car gets stolen, this coverage typically pays you the actual cash value —what your car was worth right before the theft—minus your deductible.
-Actual cash value (ACV) is what your insurance determines your car is worth at the time of an accident or theft, factoring in depreciation.
-The formula?
-ACV = Replacement cost minus depreciation (the loss of value over time from wear and tear).
+Comprehensive coverage protects you from theft—your whole car or just parts of it.
+If your car gets stolen, this coverage pays you the actual cash value (what your car was worth right before the theft) minus your deductible.
+Actual cash value (ACV) is what your car’s worth at the time of theft, factoring in depreciation.
+The math: ACV = replacement cost minus depreciation.

 Temporary transportation

-In the meantime, you’ll still need a way to get around, and at Lemonade, with the right coverage, you’ll be eligible for compensation for things like a rental car, starting 48 hours after you report the theft to us.
+You still need to get around though.
+At Lemonade, with the right coverage, you’re covered for things like rental cars starting 48 hours after you report the theft.

 When does car insurance cover theft?

-Comprehensive coverage is a smart way to protect your car from theft.
-This optional coverage covers non-collision incidents like stolen cars, break-ins, or even stolen parts like mirrors or catalytic converters.
-Keep in mind that while comprehensive coverage typically isn’t legally required, it may be required by your lender if you lease or finance your car.
+Comprehensive coverage protects your car from theft.
+This optional coverage handles non-collision incidents like stolen cars, break-ins, or stolen parts like mirrors or catalytic converters.
+While comprehensive isn’t legally required, your lender might require it if you lease or finance your car.

-Picture this: You bought your car five years ago for $20,000.
-One night, it gets stolen right out of your driveway.
-By the time it’s taken, your car’s value—after depreciation—has dropped to $16,000.
-You included comprehensive coverage on your policy when you covered your car five years ago with a $500 deductible, you file a police report for your stolen car, and unfortunately, the car isn’t found.
+Here’s how it works: You bought your car five years ago for $20,000.
+One night, it gets stolen from your driveway.
+By now, your car’s worth $16,000 after depreciation.
+You have comprehensive coverage with a $500 deductible, file a police report, and the car’s never found.

-It’s important to note, you’ll almost always need to provide a police report and detailed information about the theft when filing your claim (more on this later).
-Additionally, personal items stolen from your car, like laptops or handbags, aren’t covered by car insurance.
-To cover your personal items from theft, you’ll need to file a claim with your renters insurance or homeowners insurance.
+You’ll need a police report and detailed theft info when filing your claim.
+Also, personal items stolen from your car—laptops, bags, whatever—aren’t covered by car insurance.
+For those, file with your renters or homeowners insurance.

 When is theft not covered by car insurance?

-Car insurance won’t cover theft unless you have comprehensive coverage in your policy.
-So, if you only have liability insurance—which is usually the bare minimum required in most states—you won’t be covered for theft-related losses.
+Car insurance won’t cover theft without comprehensive coverage.
+If you only have liability insurance—the bare minimum in most states—you’re not covered for theft.

-- You knowingly let an unlicensed or intoxicated person drive your car, after which it’s stolen
+- Letting an unlicensed or drunk person drive your car before it’s stolen

 Which states have the highest rates of car theft?